 We're one of the largest users of energy in the South East due to the significant amounts of energy needed to pump water and wastewater around the region and treat it to the high standards for our customers.

-During 2016–17, we produced 245 kilotonnes of carbon dioxide and other greenhouse gases.
-This is our lowest level in five consecutive years and is due to:
+During 2018–19, we produced less than 200 (199.8) kilotonnes of carbon dioxide and other greenhouse gases.
+This is our lowest level in six consecutive years and is due to:

 Our carbon emissions target for 2015 to 2020 is, as a minimum, not to exceed 2015 emission levels despite population growth and increased treatment standards.